vlin02/mswp/README.md

 - Drag `mswp-main/builds/mswp-chrome` anywhere on the page to import it

 ## Google Minesweeper Stats
-The solver is primarily bottlenecked in solve time by the "revealing" animation of each number square.
+The solver is primarily bottlenecked in solve time by the "revealing" animation of each number square

 Consistently solves:
 - easy: 0s